-The Military Police have peace officer status with regard to Canadian Forces personnel at all times and all places.
+The Military Police have peace officer status to deal with Canadian Forces personnel at all times and all places.
 In addition, they have jurisdiction over all civilians when the civilian is on a Defence Establishment.

 There are a number of driving offences in the Criminal Code of Canada, such as impaired, prohibited and dangerous driving or criminal negligence in the operation of a motor vehicle.

-If the situation is serious enough, the Military Police will take action in the form of a "citizen's arrest" and turn the offender over when civillian police arrive.
+If the situation is serious enough, the Military Police will take action in the form of a "citizen's arrest" and turn the offender over when civilian police arrive.

-Section 1 MVA - Definition of Emergency Vehicle
+- Section 1 MVA - Definition of Emergency Vehicle

-Paragraph 22 - Violation Ticket Administration and Fines Regulation
+- Paragraph 16 - Violation Ticket Administration and Fines Regulation